The best things come in small packages. From portable charcoal cookers to propane gas models, here are the best small grills for your backyard.

 - Porcelain-enameled cast-iron cooking grates and cast aluminum lid and body

 One of the best things about charcoal grills is how stripped down they are.
 They don’t need gas canisters or electrics, just a barrel to accommodate your fuel.
 This is why charcoals often make great small, portable grills.

 This small charcoal grill is built in the iconic Weber kettle style.
-Despite being small and compact, it has enough grill space to cook for a group.
+Despite being small and compact, the Weber Smokey Joe has enough grill space to cook for a group.

 Its kettle bowl and lid is made with porcelain enamelled steel so is durable and strong enough to last you a long time.

 - Holds up to five burgers made with a Weber burger press

 - Compact and lightweight for grilling on the go

 - Porcelain-enameled lid and bowl retain heat, and won’t rust or peel